vatpac-technology/sops/docs/aerodromes/classd/Bankstown.md

 Aircraft shall be instructed to contact SY TCU passing `A015`.

+!!! note
+    Unlike other Metro D SIDs, the **BK SID** is *not* a radar SID.
+An assigned heading or track shall *not* be issued by BK ADC.

 ### Arrivals/Overfliers
 SY TCU will heads-up coordinate arrivals/overfliers from Class C to BK ADC.
 IFR aircraft will be cleared for the coordinated approach (Instrument or Visual) prior to handoff to BK ADC, unless BK ADC nominates a restriction.